Art&Craft

 Sirocco

 Allain has unique techniques and many are eager to learn them.
-He organises one-week courses for 1 to 2 people, thus passing on his methods to his disciples.
-For many of them it means the beginning of their journey as artists and Allain supports them on their way.
-He has even signed works with some of the apprentices.
+He organizes one-week courses for 1 or 2 people maximum, passing on his working methods to his disciples.
+For many of them it is the beginning of their journey as artists and Allain supports them on their way.
+He has even signed works with some of them.

 roots